Chakravarthi-roy/ChurnPrediction/README.md

 ## Assumptions & limitations

-- Retention-cost and customer-value figures in the business impact section are illustrative placeholders (\$50–100 and \$300–800 respectively), not real bank data — clearly labeled as such in the notebook.
-The analysis is designed to be robust to the exact numbers, not dependent on them.
+- The retention-cost and customer-value numbers in the business impact section are placeholders I made up (\$50–100 and \$300–800) — I didn't have real bank data for this, and I say so clearly in the notebook.
+The whole point of testing a range instead of one number is so the conclusion doesn't depend on getting these exactly right
-- The model assumes a retention offer succeeds with certainty when sent to an actual churner — a simplification.
-Real success rates would lower the numbers for every strategy but shouldn't change which strategy wins.
+- The model assumes a retention offer works with 100% certainty if it's sent to someone who was actually going to churn — obviously a simplification.
+Real success rates would bring the numbers down for every strategy, but I don't think it would change which strategy comes out on top

+## What I learned in the process

+So many things, honestly!

+The first thing that comes to mind is just *how to look at a dataset*.
+I used to hesitate even opening one up.
+Now I actually feel confident I can sit down with any dataset and start pulling insights out of it — just by looking at the fields and thinking about what might actually contribute to the thing I'm trying to predict, and then digging into those first.

+I also picked up a bunch of formulas and ways of actually analyzing data properly.

+And feature engineering — that was a big one.
+Once I started working on this dataset, I kept getting all these random doubts, like "wait, why aren't we checking this" or "why wouldn't that contribute to churn" — and it turns out the data answers almost all of it, as long as you're analyzing it the right way.

+I had so many feature ideas and I just kept chasing them one after another.
+Then at some point I realized — if I just keep coming up with new features forever, I'm going to waste a ton of time on ones that turn out to be completely insignificant.
+So I switched gears and started training the cleaned, feature-engineered dataset on three classification algorithms: Random Forest, Logistic Regression, and XGBoost.

+And there was a twist in the training part too!
+Almost all the metrics I calculated came out really close to each other.
+So I was stuck on how to even pick a winner.
+Random Forest was slightly ahead on accuracy and most other metrics, except F1 — and that felt strange to me.
+So I used StratifiedKFold to actually check which model held up better across folds, and it turned out XGBoost was the better one the whole time.
+I learned something important from that: you can never just look at accuracy and decide a model is "better."
+Never.

+Another thing — I learned you can actually calculate how significant a feature is using XGBoost.
+That was such an interesting find for me.
+Like, okay, I trained the model, sure, but how do I actually know which field or feature is pulling the most weight?
+Turns out you can measure that directly, and I found that the features I personally engineered had more significance than a lot of the original fields.
+In the end, only two of the features I engineered actually made it into the final model — and I kept them.

+And there's still a lot more to go — see below.

 ## Next steps